romeovs/homerun/README.md

   - create a git repository for your dotfiles
   - make sure you don't add `homerun` stuff to this repository

+`homerun` has only one dependency: `git`, so you'll need to have that installed.

+## Using dotfiles from a repo

 To use an existing dotfile repo, and start using `homerun`: